PlumpMath/pylz/README.md

 - Blocks refer to their known-prefix with absolute addressing.
 - The first block has no bytes to reference a prefix.
 - The last block won't have a new-byte if the encoder didn't reach unique data.

+#### Other notes

+- It's naive!
+It will compress text moderately, but not most other things.
+- It's slow!
+Suggestions are appreciated.
 - No error correction is performed.
 Decoding corrupt data results in a crash.

 Enjoy!